aryabartta2002/Emplyee_Table1/README.md

 ## Project Overview
 This project performs Exploratory Data Analysis (EDA) on employee data to identify trends, correlations, and business insights.
+Added Data Dictionary for better understanding of attributes/columns present in dataset.

 ---